RayBB/openlibrary-docs/Cron-Jobs.md

 ol-home0% docker exec -it openlibrary-cron-jobs-1 bash
 root@ol-home0:/openlibrary# crontab -l  # Make sure that this is the new cron jobs
 ```
+After testing, please make a pull request on olsystem to make these change permanent.
+If this is not done then the old changes will return when a new Docker `cron-jobs` container is run.
 ## Connecting to Cron Docker

 You may then enter the container with a bash session by running: